Lipschitz and biLipschitz Maps on Carnot Groups: Jones-Type Decomposition for Carnot Groups

 \subsection{Consequences}

-\begin{co} Suppose $A$ is an open subset of a rationalizable Carnot group $G$ (with homogeneous dimension $k$), $H$ is another Carnot group, and $F: A \rightarrow H$ is Lipschitz, and $H^k(F(A)) > 0$.
-Then there exists a subset $B \subset A$ of positive $k$-dimensional Hausdorff measure such that $F$ restricted to $B$ is biLipschitz.
-Further, the measure of $B$ and the biLipschitz constant of $F$ are quantitative depending only on $G$, $H$, the Lipschitz coefficient of $F$, and the $k$ dimensional Hausdorff content of $F(A)$. \end{co}
+\begin{co} Suppose $A$ is an open subset of a discretizable Carnot group $G$ (with homogeneous dimension $k$), $H$ is another Carnot group, and $F: A \rightarrow H$ is Lipschitz, and $H^k(F(A)) > 0$.
+Then there exists a subset $B \subset A$ of positive $k$-dimensional Hausdorff measure such that $F$ restricted to $B$ is biLipschitz. \end{co}

 \begin{proof} We can express $A$ as a countable union of translates and dilates of the base cube $Q(0, 0)$; by countable additivity of Hausdorff measure one of these cubes, which we call $C$, is sent by $F$ to a set $F(C)$ with $H^k(F(C)) > 0$.
 By rescaling we can suppose $C$ is the base cube $Q(0, 0)$.
 The previous theorem divides this cube into the union of a 'garbage' set $Z$ (consisting of those cubes whose image has measure too small, as well as those cubes which are in too many bad pairs), where $F(Z)$ can be taken to be arbitrarily small (say, with $h^k(F(Z)) < .5 h^k(F(A))$) and a finite union of sets $F_j$ such that $F|F_j$ is biLipschitz for each $j$.
 As $H^k(F(\cup_j F_j)) > 0$, there exists some $j$ where $|F_j| > 0$ and we let $B = F_j$. \end{proof}